Shaydu/carthorse/docs/orchestrator-README.md

 ## 🎯 Overview

-The `EnhancedPostgresOrchestrator` is the core processing pipeline for Carthorse.
+The `CarthorseOrchestrator` is the core processing pipeline for Carthorse.
 It handles the complete workflow from raw trail data to optimized SpatiaLite databases with routing graphs.

 ## 🏗️ Architecture